MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-payroll-api-hcmemploymenttype.md

 ## Option set: Employment type

-This enumeration provides the option set of genders for the employee.
+This enumeration provides the option set of employment type for the employee.
 This is available in the mshr_hcmemploymenttype option set.

 | Value | Label | Description |
 | --- | --- | --- |